The following notes were left the past couple

 July 20th:

-a family with our daughter Sarah, 11 months old.
-We had a great time hikinh
+as a family with our daughter Sarah, 11 months old.
+We had a great

-lye brrok Falls, Pikes falls, Grout Pond and more.
-We enjoyed a couple
+time hikinh lye brrok Falls, Pikes falls, Grout Pond and more.
+We enjoyed

-of meals out and would highly recommend Zoeys Double Hex.
-George sought
+a couple of meals out and would highly recommend Zoeys Double Hex.

 ....
 Louise, George and Sarah, Bayonne, NJ